sansomlab/txseq/docs/mouse_hscs_example.rst

 9. Exploratory analysis
 -----------------------

-After running :doc:`pipeline_salmon.py<pipelines/pipeline_salmon>` the similarity between the samples in gene-expression space can be explored using the "exploratory.Rmd" R Markdown report template.
+After running :doc:`pipeline_salmon.py<pipelines/pipeline_salmon>` the similarity between the samples in gene-expression space can be explored using the "exploratory_data_analysis.Rmd" R Markdown report template.

 Make a copy of this file and open it in Rstudio to perform the analysis.
 The report produces plots showing hierarchical clustering of the samples by correlation of their expression profiles, the results of principle components analysis and a UMAP project of the samples.